Goremageddon: The Saw and the Carnage Done

 Goremageddon: The Saw and the Carnage Done is the third studio album by Belgian death metal band Aborted.
 It was released in 2003.
 All but the last track feature samples of a medical and/or horror note.
-The title of the album and the title track are references to the title of a song by Neil Young, "The Needle and the Damage Done".
+The album's title is a play on "The Needle and the Damage Done" by Neil Young.

 The 2009 reissued versions have a bonus cover of the Carcass song "Carnal Forge".